bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

 The df dataset
 --------------

-.. warning:: Things to highlight.
+.. note:: No published manuscripts.

 The trial was a ``single-center``, ``randomized``, ``doubleblind`` comparison of an isotonic crystalloid solution (Ringer’s lactate) and two isotonic colloid solutions (6% dextran 70